Time Well Spent

 NCVO members can download our editable sample equal opportunities policy.

-Promote diversity among volunteers
+Champion equity, diversity and inclusion among volunteers

 Having a diverse group of volunteers benefits organisations and the communities they serve.